ENERGY FROM EARTH AND SEA 2025

 Source: National Commission on Markets and Competition (CNMC) until 2014.
 Data for the Balearic Islands and Canary Islands available since 2006, and Melilla since 2007.

-By autonomous community, Andalusia with 454 MW is clearly the region with the most installed capacity, accounting for 35% of all installed capacity in this group of renewables.
-It is followed by Castile-La Mancha, with 111 MW, and Castile and Leon, with 103 MW.
+By autonomous community, Andalucía with 456 MW is clearly the region with the most installed capacity, accounting for 34% of all installed capacity in this group of renewables.
+It is followed by Castilla y León, with 104 MW, and Castilla-La Mancha, with 98 MW.

 Includes biogas, biomass, geothermal, marine hydro, wind-hydro, and renewable waste.